A notebook for fiction writers and aspiring novelists. One editor’s perspective.

 Here then, the basics.

 First and foremost, one creates good dialogue by replicating those three basic premises necessary to create a great story line.
 (See Simple But Exciting—Part II.)
-Dialogue should accomplish one of three specific goals by: 1) Setting a scene; 2) Developing or defining a character, or; 3) Forwarding the plot.**
+Dialogue should accomplish one of three specific goals by: 1) Setting a scene, emotionally or descriptively; 2) Developing or defining a character, or; 3) Forwarding the plot.**

 A quick example of those three options mentioned above:

 1. Scene setting.
 (Two astronauts float within their space capsule, looking out a porthole at the quickly approaching face of Venus, still a thousand miles away.)